Gift-Ojeabulu/BibleText-Analysis/README.md

 ## ✅ Goal
-To build a bible app with streamlit that has features like part of speech bible text tag, counts of word and graphs of word count.
+To build a bible app with that has features like part of speech bible text tag,Keywords, counts of word and graphs of word count.

 ## Introduction